5 reasons you experience weight gain during your period

 Progesterone plays another weighty role during the second half of the menstrual cycle.
 It increases appetite, which may cause you to eat more.

 For most women, their monthly “cycle” starts with at least one of the host of symptoms known as premenstrual syndrome, or PMS, about one or two weeks before their actual period begins.
 Bloating, food cravings, and weight gain are among the most common symptoms.
-A study of 259 healthy women with regular menstrual cycles showed significant increases in appetite, protein intake, and total cravings, including those for chocolate, sweets, and salty flavours during the luteal, or premenstrual phase before menstruation begins.
+A study of 259 healthy women with regular menstrual cycles showed significant increases in appetite, protein intake, and total cravings, including those for chocolate, sweets, and salty flavors during the luteal, or premenstrual, phase before menstruation begins.

 Experiencing depression or anxiety are also hallmarks of PMS, which is thought to be caused by cyclic changes in the brain chemical serotonin.
 “For some women, these mood symptoms can also lead to increased food intake,” says Dr. Huddleston.
 About 3 to 8 percent of women may experience a severe form of PMS known as premenstrual dysphoric disorder (PMDD), according to the American College of Obstetricians and Gynecologists.
-Food cravings or binge eating are some of the symptoms of PMDD.
+Food cravings or binge eating are one of the symptoms of PMDD.
 See a health professional if you experience significant depression or anxiety during PMS, says Dr. Huddleston.

 If you experience irregular periods and weight gain, it might be worth a checkup with your doctor.
 Polycystic Ovary Syndrome, or PCOS, is an imbalance of reproductive hormones that causes metabolism problems.
-It affects 1 in 10 women of childbearing age.
+It affects one in 10 women of childbearing age.